 Compression method is a single-byte integer that indicates the method used to compress the image data.
-At present, only compression method 0 (deflate/inflate compression with a 32K sliding window) is defined.
+At present, only compression method 0 (deflate/inflate compression with a sliding window of at most 32768 bytes) is defined.
 All standard PNG images must be compressed with this scheme.
 The compression method field is provided for possible future expansion or proprietary variants.
 Decoders must check this byte and report an error if it holds an unrecognized code.
 See Deflate/Inflate Compression (Chapter 5) for details.